interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/aggregate_checks.md

 The observers to evaluate in the report.

 ## Performance of Display Providers requests test case

+### Performance of /display_data/<flight_id> requests test step

+For this step, all successful display data queries made during the execution of the previous scenarios are used to compute an aggregate statistic.

+#### Performance of /display_data/<flight_id> requests check

+**[astm.f3411.v22a.NET0460](../../../../requirements/astm/f3411/v22a.md) Checks that the DP response times for the Display Application's flight details requests have a p95 and p99 that are respectively below `NetDpDetailsResponse95thPercentileSeconds` (2 seconds) and `NetDpDetailsResponse99thPercentileSeconds` (6 seconds).

 ### Performance of /display_data requests test step
 In this step, all successful display data queries made during the execution of the previous scenarios are aggregated per